 [03:05] Is the Retake Necessary?

 Is the retake actually necessary?
 Based on what you got the first time and the rest of your admissions profile, do you really have to retake?
-However, a lot of students skip past this questions because this is the common reaction of premeds who are straight A students and are used to getting 99% of questions right when they get an MCAT score they didn't expect.
+However, a lot of students skip past these questions because this is the common reaction of premeds who are straight A students and are used to getting 99% of questions right when they get an MCAT score they didn’t expect.

 [04:02] What Went Wrong?

 Assuming you really need to retake the MCAT, the next question to ask yourself is what did you do that led to that first score?
 What were your habits?
 What were the study methods that generated the score you were unhappy with?

 [Tweet “”Be really, really brutally honest with yourself.
 Was this really your best effort?” https://medicalschoolhq.net/mp-50-how-can-i-score-higher-on-my-mcat-retake/”]